 The proposed amendment grants the Board the authority to issue shares of Flexible Preferred Stock in one or more series with such rights (including voting, dividends, conversion, and other rights), preferences and designations as the Board deems necessary or advisable without any further action by the Company's shareholders.
 Many of the Company's competitors have adopted similar provisions for the issuance of preferred stock.
 The Flexible Preferred Stock would have such designations, preferences and relative, participating, optional or other special rights and qualifications, limitations or restrictions thereof as shall be expressed in the resolution or resolutions providing for the issue of such Flexible Preferred Stock adopted by the Board from time to time.
-These rights would include, but not be limited to (i) the designation of each class or series and the number of shares that will constitute each such class or series; (ii) the dividend rate for each class or series; (iii) the price at which, and the terms and conditions on which, the shares of each class or series may be redeemed, if such shares are redeemable; (iv) the voting rights, if any, of shares of each class or series; and (v) the terms and conditions, if any, upon which shares of each class or series may be converted into shares of other classes or series of shares of the Company, or other securities.
+These rights would include, but not be limited to (i) the designation of each class or series and the number of shares that will constitute each such class or series; (ii) the dividend rate for each class or series; (iii) the price at which, and the terms and conditions on which, the shares of each class or series; and (v) the terms and conditions, if any, upon which shares of each class or series may be converted into shares of other classes or series of shares of the Company, or other securities.